Typhoon Angela

-Typhoon Angela, known in the Philippines as Super Typhoon Rosing, was an extremely powerful and catastrophic tropical cyclone that impacted the Philippines in November 1995, and the most intense tropical cyclone worldwide in 1995.
-Typhoon Angela was the third storm in a row that struck the Philippines, following Yvette and Zack.
-Typhoon Angela was the twenty-ninth tropical cyclone, and the fifth super typhoon of the moderately active 1995 Pacific typhoon season.
+Typhoon Angela, named Rosing by PAGASA, was an extremely powerful and catastrophic tropical cyclone that impacted the Philippines in November 1995, and the most intense tropical cyclone worldwide in 1995.
+Typhoon Angela was the twenty-ninth tropical cyclone and fifth super typhoon of the 1995 Pacific typhoon season.

-Angela caused PHP 9.33 billion worth of damage across the Philippines, in addition to 882 fatalities.
-It was the strongest typhoon to hit the Philippines since Typhoon Joan in 1970, and the costliest since Typhoon Mike in 1990.
+Angela caused PHP 9.33 billion worth of damage across the Philippines and 882 fatalities.

 Meteorological history

 The monsoon trough that developed Yvette and Zack spawned another tropical depression on October 25 in conjunction with a tropical disturbance that originated in the Marshall Islands.
 It moved to the west, organizing very slowly, becoming a tropical storm on October 26.
 Two days later, Angela further intensified into a typhoon, and between October 31 and November 1, Angela rapidly intensified into a Category 5-equivalent super typhoon with 1-minute sustained winds of 285 km/h, while the Japan Meteorological Agency reported peak 10-minute sustained winds of 215 km/h.
-It maintained that intensity before gradually weakening as it tracked westward, making landfall in the Philippines on November 2 with 1-minute sustained winds of 260 km/h -still at Category 5-equivalent intensity.
+It maintained that intensity before gradually weakening as it tracked westward, making landfall in the Philippines on November 2 with 1-minute sustained winds of 260 km/h -still at Category 5-equivalent intensity, becoming the strongest typhoon to hit the Philippines since Typhoon Joan in 1970.
 Angela continued to the west-northwest, where upper-level winds caused it to dissipate on November 7 over the Gulf of Tonkin.